 - Constructed incentive stock option programs and stock appreciation rights agreements

-- Serves as general counsel to numerous middle market manufacturing, supply and service companies in several market sectors, including metal component manufacturing, auto and medical marijuana production
+- Serves as general counsel to numerous middle market manufacturing, supply and service companies in several market sectors, including metal component manufacturing and automotive

 News & Insights